-It’s time to go home!
-After an exciting year, full of uncertainties, tough decisions and brave moves, EUROPA will be finishing her Antarctica season in the Spring of 2022 in Cape Town.
-From there, EUROPA will set sail on a voyage up the Atlantic Ocean, finishing in Harlingen, the Netherlands.
-On our way, we hope to visit the remote Atlantic islands of St. Helena, Ascension and the Azores, before we meet up with the fleet of tall ships in Harlingen.
-From there on, we will cruise in company with the other tall ships to Antwerp, marking the end of another circumnavigation of the Atlantic Ocean.
-Join us on one or more legs from Cape Town to Harlingen and help us bring EUROPA home!
+It’s time to cross the ocean again!
+After an exciting year, EUROPA will be finishing her Antarctica season in the Spring of 2023 in Cape Town.
+From there, EUROPA will set sail on a voyage up the Atlantic Ocean, finishing in Horta, the Azores.
+On our way, we hope to visit the remote Atlantic islands of St. Helena and Ascension.
+From there on, we will do something new and explore the Azores!
+Join us from Cape Town to Horta!

 Spending weeks on board a ship, far away from civilization and internet connection, living and working with people you have never met before: most people cannot begin to imagine what it feels like to cross an ocean under sail.
 It is precisely this though, that makes an ocean crossing on board EUROPA a life-changing experience.
 On board, people from all over the world, of different ages and with different life stories, come together and work as one team to keep the ship sailing.
 As you get into the routine of life at sea, you will be surprised at how quickly you forget about social media.